kinecosystem/kin-sdk-unity/README.md

 ![Kin Token](kin-banner.jpg)
-# Kin Core Plugin for Unity
+# Kin SDK for Unity

-Unity plugin responsible for providing access to the Kin native SDKs for managing Kin balance and transactions.
+Kin SDK for Unity is responsible for providing access to the Kin native SDKs for managing Kin balance and transactions.

 ## Android Setup